dspace-group/veos-cosim-client/README.md

 - Payload `42`

-The function then calls the [DsVeosCoSim_TransmitCanMessage](#DsVeosCoSim_TransmitCanMessage) function, which transmits the message to the `Controller` VPU via the CoSim server.
+The function then calls the [DsVeosCoSim_TransmitCanMessage Function](#dsveoscosim_transmitcanmessage-function), which transmits the message to the `Controller` VPU via the CoSim server.

 ### Running the co-simulation